 Along with building capacity in masonry skills, which are essential to conservation programs and the larger construction trade, the program was designed to raise awareness of heritage sites and show connections between the history, architecture, and traditions of the region that can transcend contemporary national boundaries.

-To launch this new initiative, World Monuments Fund and its British affiliate, World Monuments Fund Britain, will work with Petra National Trust in Jordan to create a training facility and recruit a catalyst group of qualified candidates who, once trained, can become mentors for subsequent trainees in the eighteen-month program.
-The project will be conducted in partnership with a British academic institution to be identified, and will include training in stone cutting; manufacture of molds, templates, and models; repair of damaged masonry; stabilization of arches, vaults and domes; underpinning and reinforcement of foundations; hoisting and lifting of stone block; methodologies for grouting and pinning masonry surfaces; lime technologies; surveying; stone selection and quarrying; cleaning historic stone; mortar analysis; and other related masonry conservation skills.
+The project’s first training program was developed in Mafraq, Jordan.
+With generous support from the British Council’s Cultural Protection Fund, WMF and WMF Britain worked with Petra National Trust to create a training facility and recruit a group of 45 qualified candidates who, after completing training, would become mentors for subsequent trainees in the 12-month program.
+The training focused on: stone cutting; manufacture of molds, templates, and models; repair of damaged masonry; stabilization of arches, vaults, and domes; underpinning and reinforcement of foundations; hoisting and lifting of stone block; methodologies for grouting and pinning masonry surfaces; lime technologies; surveying; stone selection and quarrying; cleaning historic stone; mortar analysis; and other related masonry conservation skills.